-- Extra Ensemble Fee: There is a $35 additional participation fee to sing in a secondary ensemble like Presto, Bella Visi, Fortis or VoiceOver.
-This extra fee helps offset the cost of the music and additional rehearsal space.
+- Extra Ensemble Fee: There is an additional participation fee to sing in a secondary ensemble like Rhapsody, Bella Visi, Fortis or VoiceOver.
+This extra fee helps offset the cost of the music, additional rehearsal space, and outfit rentals.

 - Concerts: Tickets to Cantus concerts will be available for purchase prior to each concert.

 - Tour: Information about tour participation and costs will be disseminated via email.